Azure/azure-powershell/src/Network/Network/help/New-AzFirewallPolicyApplicationRuleCondition.md

 PS C:\> New-AzFirewallPolicyApplicationRuleCondition -Name AR1 -SourceAddress "192.168.0.0/16" -Protocol "http:80","https:443" -TargetFqdn "*.ro", "*.com"
 ```

-This example create an application rule condition with the source address, protocol and the target fqdns.
+This example creates an application rule condition with the source address, protocol and the target fqdns.

 ## PARAMETERS